-The Fund operates an index tracking/replication strategy through investing directly in the Index constituents to replicate, to the extent possible, the composition of the Index by physically holding all the Index constituents in similar proportion to their weighting in the Index.
+The Master Fund operates an index tracking/replication strategy through investing directly in the Index constituents to replicate, to the extent possible, the composition of the Index by physically holding all the Index constituents in similar proportion to their weighting in the Index.
 Where direct investment is not achievable, direct substitutes for Index constituents, may be used.

-It may not always be possible or practicable to purchase each and every constituent of the Index in accordance with the weightings of the Index, or doing so may be detrimental to Shareholders (for example, where there are considerable costs or practical difficulties involved in compiling a portfolio of securities in order to replicate the Index, or in circumstances where a security in the Index becomes temporarily unavailable or less liquid, or as a result of legal restrictions that apply to the Fund but not to the Index).
-In these circumstances, the Investment Manager may use a number of techniques, including purchasing securities which are not constituents of the Index, whose returns, individually or collectively, are considered by the Investment Manager to be wellcorrelated to the constituents of the Index.
+It may not always be possible or practicable to purchase each and every constituent of the Index in accordance with the weightings of the Index, or doing so may be detrimental to holders of units in the Master Fund (for example, where there are considerable costs or practical difficulties involved in compiling a portfolio of securities in order to replicate the Index, or in circumstances where a security in the Index becomes temporarily unavailable or less liquid, or as a result of legal restrictions that apply to the Master Fund but not to the Index).
+In these circumstances, the Investment Manager may use a number of techniques, including purchasing securities which are not constituents of the Index, whose returns, individually or collectively, are considered by the Investment Manager to be well-correlated to the constituents of the Index.

-The Fund typically holds securities at, or very close to, Index weight and an ex-post Tracking Error of 0.25% -0.50% should be anticipated.
-This tracking error can be attributed to transaction costs, potential taxation of market returns in some markets and the liquidity impact of the Fund's index tracking/replication strategy.
+The Master Fund typically holds securities at, or very close to, Index weight and an ex-post tracking error of 0.25% - 0.50% should be anticipated due to transaction costs, potential taxation of market returns in some markets and the liquidity impact of the Master Fund's index tracking/replication strategy.

-As outlined in the Investment Policies, the Fund may obtain exposure through FDI, other CIS (including ETFs) where it is more efficient to do so, and/or may underweight illiquid stocks in order to achieve representative exposure in the more liquid and accessible securities within the Index.
-The Fund may therefore not hold all the securities in the Index at a given point in time where direct investment is not achievable or practicable taking into account factors such as liquidity or weighting e.g. a where a security has a low weighting within the Index.
+As outlined in the Investment Policies of the Master Fund, the Master Fund may obtain exposure through FDI, other CIS (including ETFs) where it is more efficient to do so, and/or may underweight illiquid stocks in order to achieve representative exposure in the more liquid and accessible securities within the Index.
+The Master Fund may therefore not hold all the securities in the Index at a given point in time where direct investment is not achievable or practicable taking into account factors such as liquidity or weighting e.g. a where a security has a low weighting within the Index.

-As the Fund does not pursue a synthetic index replication strategy, there is no counterparty risk related to the index replication strategy.
+As the Master Fund does not pursue a synthetic index replication strategy, there is no counterparty risk related to the index replication strategy.

-As outlined above the Fund seeks to track certain characteristics of the Index.
-The Fund may therefore avail of the increased diversification limits as outlined in

-Regulation 71(1)(a) of the Regulations and may therefore invest up to 20% of its Net Asset Value in Equity and Equity Related Securities issued by the same body.
-This increased limit may only be utilised where the Fund is investing directly in constituents of the Index.
+As outlined above the Master Fund seeks to track certain characteristics of the Index.
+The Master Fund may therefore avail of the increased diversification limits as outlined in Regulation 71(1)(a) of the Regulations and may therefore invest up to 20% of its Net Asset Value in Equity and Equity Related Securities issued by the same body.
+This increased limit may only be utilised where the Master Fund is investing directly in constituents of the Index.